Sōta Fujii

-Early life
+Early life and amateur shogi

 Fujii was born in Seto, Aichi on July 19, 2002.
 His mother was a homemaker and his father was a company employee.
 He learned shogi at age five after being given a shogi set by his grandmother and started out playing games with his grandfather.
 Eventually he became too strong for his grandfather, so he started taking formal lessons at a neighborhood shogi school.
 As an elementary school student first-grade student, he began playing games against junior high school and senior high school students to test his skill.

 Fujii's intense focus surprised his mother and his competitive spirit often led to crying outbursts when he lost.
 As a second-grade student, he got the opportunity to play a game against shogi professional Kōji Tanigawa as part of a simultaneous exhibition at a shogi event in Nagoya.
 Due to time limitations, Tanigawa offered Fujii a draw even though Fujii had a losing position.
 Upset by the offer, Fujii flipped the board and pieces, and then began crying until his mother came to take him away from the board.

-Fujii was seven years old when met his future professional shogi mentor Masataka Sugimoto 7-dan for the first time.
+Fujii was seven years old when he met his future professional shogi mentor Masataka Sugimoto for the first time.
 Sugimoto was amazed by the "marvelous perspective" and "insight" Fujii showed at such a young age and says that he is "the personification of fighting spirit" who "takes the frustration of defeat and directs it at the next match".